Realtime Updates

 Creating Leaderboards

-This guide teaches you how to provision, update, and retire leaderboards via the Admin Gateway.
+How to provision, update, and retire leaderboards via the Admin Gateway.
+Assumes you understand the configuration model from Leaderboard Overview.

 Querying Results

 Use the Query Gateway to pull leaderboard standings for UI surfaces, analytics, or partner APIs.
-This guide covers the REST endpoints, authentication, pagination, window selection, and historical snapshots.
+Covers REST endpoints, authentication, pagination, window selection, and historical snapshots.